This website uses cookies. Find out more in our Privacy Policy.

 • The Agnes Scott College FAFSA school code is 001542.

-• Your completed FAFSA will indicate which federal education loans you may be eligible to receive and the amount.
+• Your completed FAFSA will indicate which federal student loans you may be eligible to receive and the amount.

 For the Direct Unsubsidized Loan, the student assumes all responsibility for the interest and interest begins accruing immediately following disbursement.
 You have to be attending college at least part-time (6 credit hours) as a part of eligibility for the Direct Unsubsidized Loan.